A perfect harmony of horror and intrigue.

 2017 was the year of the seventh season of the iconic TV series, ‘American Horror Story’.
 Notorious for its dark horror and even more outlandish and edgy marketing, this season, labelled as ‘Cult’, demanded an even more eccentric and extraordinary marketing masterpiece to attract new viewers and excite a diehard fanbase.
 With interactive video marketing an essential part of any digital campaign, the show’s owners, FX turned to WIREWAX to create an ambitious, multi-piece, interactive mini-series.

-The plan?
 Eight consecutive and unique interactive experiences released each week on AHS7.com leading up to the show’s launch in September.
 The viewers are asked to lean-forward and complete interactive tasks.
-Completing these led the participant to joining a mysterious and faceless Facebook cult via a Messenger bot.
+Completing these led the participant to join a mysterious and faceless Facebook cult via a Messenger bot.

 The campaign was a world-first that fascinated audiences who were eager to uncover more each and every week – allowing the producers to react to audiences’ responses and dial up or down the intensity of the bone-chilling visuals and the complexity of the tasks on the fly.